 Subverted with Teen Bobby and Modern Bobby until in Battle of the Atom, they meet versions of themselves from further in the future Ice Wizard and Ice Hulk, and both are a little wigged out.
 But Teen and Modern Bobby still get along fairly well, and agree on their mutual wigged-out-ness.

 Subverted with the Hanks, who are both brilliant and know the importance of working together.
-Both later gain some issues with their future counterparts Ice Hulk/Ice Master and Future!Beast from the crossover event.
+Both later gain some issues with Future!Beast from the crossover event.

 High Concept: Bendis mentioned early in interviews what the idea of this book was.
 Literally, "Man what would the kids think about how far this franchise has come?".